 At the Florida House, we do our best to recognize local law enforcement’s efforts to keep drugs off of the streets and out of our communities.
 If you hear anything about illicit drugs in your community, contact local police immediately.

-If you or a loved are struggling with drug abuse or addiction, the Florida House Experience can help.
+If you or a loved are struggling with drug abuse or addiction, FHE Health can help.
 Call us to learn more.